 In a career that spans five decades and includes collaborations with some of the most iconic figures in modern jazz, NEA and Grammy winner Jack DeJohnette has established an unchallenged reputation as one of the greatest drummers in the history of the genre.
 The list of creative associations throughout his career is lengthy and diverse: John Coltrane, Miles Davis, Ornette Coleman, Sonny Rollins, Thelonious Monk, Bill Evans, Stan Getz, Keith Jarrett, Chet Baker, George Benson, Stanley Turrentine, Herbie Hancock, Dave Holland, Joe Henderson, Freddy Hubbard, Betty Carter and so many more.
 Along the way, he has developed a versatility that allows room for hard bop, R&B, world music, avant-garde, and just about every other style to emerge in the past half-century.

 Born in Chicago in 1942, DeJohnette grew up in a family where music and music appreciation was a high priority.
-Beginning at age four, he studied classical piano at the Chicago Conservatory of Music, then added the drums to his repertoire when he joined his high school concert band at age 14.
+Beginning at age four, he studied classical piano privately and later at the Chicago Conservatory of Music.
+He added the drums to his repertoire when he joined his high school concert band at age 14.

 “As a child, I listened to all kinds of music and I never put them into categories,” he recalls.
 “I had formal lessons on piano and listened to opera, country and western music, rhythm and blues, swing, jazz, whatever.
 To me, it was all music and all great.
 I‟ve kept that integrated feeling about music, all types of music, and just carried it with me.
 I‟ve maintained that belief and feeling in spite of the ongoing trend to try and compartmentalize people and music.”